Geometric Ergodicity of Two--dimensional Hamiltonian systems with a Lennard--Jones--like Repulsive Potential

-then we also see that $\mathcal{A}(P^2)( h \eta,\lambda)=h \mathcal{A}(P^2)(\eta,h^{\frac{1}{2}} \lambda)$.
+then we also see that $\mathcal{A}_\epsilon(P^2)( h \eta)=h \mathcal{A}_{\frac{\epsilon}{h}}(P^2)(\eta)$.

-Summarizing, the average of $P^2$ around the deterministic orbit with energy $h \eta$ and $\lambda=1$ is the same as $h$ times the average of $P^2$ around the deterministic orbit with energy $\eta$ and $\lambda=h^{\frac12}$ for the simplified potential in this section.
-We will see that this will hold for sufficiently large energy in the more general setting discussed in Section~\ref{rigorous}.
+Summarizing, the average of $P^2$ around the deterministic orbit with energy $h \eta$ and $\epsilon=1$ is the same as $h$ times the average of $P^2$ around the deterministic orbit with energy $\eta$ and $\epsilon=h^{-1}$ for the simplified potential considered in this section.
+We will see later that this will hold for sufficiently large energy for the more general potential~\eqref{Udef1} as well.
 If we define,